Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 • Exempt: Employers already offering a qualifying retirement plan (401(k), 403(b), SEP-IRA, SIMPLE IRA, pension)

-How Hawaii Saves Works
+How the Hawaii Retirement Savings Program Works

 2. Auto-enroll eligible employees at the default contribution rate